- What’s on

 This session will explore how Trusts can map their data maturity and determine the critical steps they can take today to get from ‘Good’ to ‘Excellent’.

 NHS Senior leaders discuss pre-existing barriers to addressing diversity standards and consider tried and tested steps to combat common challenges and find areas of opportunity for improvement.

-– How open source has created interoperability in the Royal College of Paediatrics –why it solved an issue no one else could solve
+– How open-source has created interoperability in the Royal College of Pediatrics –why it solved an issue no one else could solve

 – Examples for how every college could follow this model to create an ecosystem

 – Delivering a forward-thinking but ready for the present solution to integration